 Working for 8 hours from an office becomes possible because you have a fixed workspace.
 On buying your office furniture, place them in a room or corner of your sitting room where you have enough space and peace to work.
 However, avoid working from your bedroom, as the challenges of your work will invade your rest.
-Working from your bedroom is likely to raise stress levels and affect the quality of your work since you are not experiencing a change of the environment.
+Working from your bedroom is likely to raise stress levels and affect the quality of your work since you are not experiencing a change in the environment.
 Keep your bedroom as a haven of peace where you rest and not an extension of your working space.

 Maintain a Regular Working Schedule